luke-landry/n-body-sim/README.md

 At $\theta=0.0$, the Barnes-Hut method never approximates distant bodies, so it has the same accuracy and time complexity of $O(n^2)$ as the Newton methods.
 At $\theta=0.1$, there is already a large performance improvement, and as $\theta$ increases, the performance continues to improve but with diminishing returns.
 Increasing $\theta$ decreases the time it takes to compute the accelerations, but also decreases the accuracy of the simulation results.

-#### GPU Acceleration
+### GPU Acceleration
 The following benchmarks compare the GPU-accelerated versions of the implemented GPU-accelerated gravity and integrator methods to their CPU counterparts across different numbers of bodies.
 The GPU-accelerated methods are implemented using CUDA and run on NVIDIA GPUs.

 An important consideration with GPU acceleration is that this project uses FP64 (double precision) floating point numbers for the physics calculations to maintain higher accuracy during the simulation.
 In general, GPUs have much higher performance for FP32 (single precision) calculations compared to FP64.
-Also, most consumer-grade GPUs are optimized specifically for FP32 performance, so the difference in performance between FP32 and FP64 even lower than the 1:2 ratio that would be expected based on the number of calculations alone.
+Also, most consumer-grade GPUs are optimized specifically for FP32 performance, so the difference in performance between FP32 and FP64 is even lower than the 1:2 ratio that would be expected based on the number of calculations alone.
 To get a direct 1:2 ratio, server-grade GPUs with better FP64 hardware support need to be used to make use of the full potential of GPU acceleration.

 For example:
 - **NVIDIA A100 (server-grade GPU)**: Theoretical FP32 performance is 19.49 TFLOPS, and theoretical FP64 performance is 9.746 TFLOPS, which is approximately a 1:2 ratio ([source](https://www.techpowerup.com/gpu-specs/a100-pcie-40-gb.c3623)).